ramank8/Dannys_Diner/README.md

 ## Table 2: menu
 The menu table maps the product_id to the actual product_name and price of each menu item.

+## Table 3: members
-## The final members table captures the join_date when a customer_id joined the beta version of the Danny’s Diner loyalty program.
+The final members table captures the join_date when a customer_id joined the beta version of the Danny’s Diner loyalty program.